 You can download the raw dataset from the NYC Taxi & Limousine Commission trip record data site.
-Download the monthly green taxi dataset and upload only one month of data.
-For example, first upload only the green taxi January 2018 data to the raw S3 bucket.
+Download the yearly green taxi dataset and upload the file data.
+For example, upload the green taxi 2020 data to the raw S3 bucket (using above link).

 Automate the Data Catalog with an AWS Glue crawler